Applied Cyber Security

 Who Should Attend

 Seventy-five percent of the course is geared toward providing a basic framework for professionals making cyber security decisions in industry and government and individuals seeking to immerse themselves in the pressing issues of cyber security, giving them the information they need to make the best decisions for the defense of their organizations.
-About a quarter of the course covers more technical areas of interest to those with more engineering-focused background, such as software developers or those working in digital forensics.
+About a quarter of the course covers more technical areas of interest to those with more engineering-focused backgrounds, such as software developers or those working in digital forensics.
 Although those with a computing background would be better prepared for the more technical topics, an engineering or computing background is not required to benefit from any of the sessions.

 Please note that the exact nature and order of the topics is subject to change.